About Oak Knoll

 - Fragrant and colorful gardens, with native plants offering food and shelter to birds and butterflies.

-- Easy-to-see tracks and signs of wildlife such as cottontail rabbits and foxes.
+- Easy-to-see tracks and signs of wildlife such as Eastern Cottontail rabbits and foxes.

 - Salamanders and frogs in and around the vernal pools.